 Hurt In a Long Island Boating Accident?
 Our Motor Vehicle Accident Lawyers can Help

 At Law Office of Cohen & Jaffe, LLP, our seasoned Long Island personal injury lawyers have been successfully handling a range of accident and injury cases for more than a dozen years, and we have recovered millions in settlements and verdicts for our clients.
 Attorney Richard Jaffe is a lifetime member of the Million Dollar Advocates Forum®.

 We handle cases involving power boats, water skis, personal watercraft, yachts, sail boats and other boats in New York.
-Call our office or e-mail us and we will respond immediately.
+Fill out our contact form, call our office, or e-mail us and we will respond immediately.
 Our Long Island boating accident attorneys offer a free consultation, including home and hospital visits.

 - U.S. Coast Guard: 2019 Recreational Boating Statistics